 Personal liability covers you if you’re legally liable for accidentally injuring someone, or damaging or losing their property, while abroad.

 If you injure someone, or damage their personal property, they could make a claim for compensation against you.
 It’s therefore a good idea to choose an insurer who is willing to provide you with personal liability cover of at least up to £1 million.

+This covers you if your baggage or personal effects are lost, stolen or damaged, taking wear and tear into account.
 Money saving websites such as Which? recommend at least £1,500 for baggage and personal belongings cover.
 Baggage cover should be enough to cover your valuables and baggage.

 If your hotel or accommodation is unreachable as a result of fire, flood, storm, explosion, avalanche or an outbreak of infectious disease, this cover will protect you up to an amount specified by your policy.
 Your policy should be enough to cover the substantial cost of your accommodation.

 With this type of cover, you may be able to receive a benefit payment for each full 12-hour period you’re delayed, as long as you eventually go on the trip.
 If a major delay of over 24 hours forces you to abandon your holiday, where the delay has been caused by strike action, poor weather or mechanical failure, you may receive a payment for your unused travel and accommodation expenses up to the amount in our policy wording.

 If you’re travelling for business, this cover will pay up to the policy amount for the loss, damage, theft or significant delay of any equipment or personal money.
 It may also provide emergency courier services in the event a delay.